OscarGariboiOrts/ANDI_Challenge/README.md

 # ANDI_Challenge

-UPV-MAT code for ANDI Challenge
+## Òscar Garibo i Orts

+This repository contains the code to train diffusion exponent regressors and classifiers for Task 1 and Task 2 of the ANDI Challenge.